Comment by throwaway2037

 Last: A question for myself.
 Sometimes, when I ride the subway, I see a blind person trying to navigate the station, platform, and train doors.
 Usually, I hang back a few meters to make sure they are OK.
 If something goes wrong -- they are a bit misoriented, what is an polite way to break the ice and offer help?
 (Ignore any language barriers.)
 I would like to hear what works well for you.

-squigz 10 hours ago
+squigz a year ago

 Seconding the other commenter: if you think we need help, just come up and simply ask if we need some help.
 We'll appreciate the offer, even if we don't really need help.